lawtlee/github-sites-test/README.md

-# github-sites-test
+# Jekyll-Github Repo
-A repository to test out Jekyll and Github
+A respository created in order to learn how to create websites using Jekyll and github.